edulope/JumpTester/README.md

 # JumpTester
-A game made in Unity for a Game Development Subject in Universidade Ferderal Fluminense
+A game made in Unity for a Game Development subject in Universidade Ferderal Fluminense

+It is possible to check the final build in [here](https://edulope.itch.io/jump-tester)